joostrijneveld/CluesBySam-solver/README.md

 ## Usage example

 This section describes a fictional 3x3 puzzle; I wouldn't want to give away the solution to any of Sam's puzzles!
+You can also directly read the code for the below example without intermittent explanation at [example.py](example.py).

 First we define a grid of people for our puzzle: